UMWEDU/umw-admissions-sync/_pages/bsn-checklist.md

 To <a href="https://www.applyweb.com/umw/">apply</a>, you will need:
 <ul>
  	<li>A copy of a current, unencumbered RN license permitting you to practice nursing in the Commonwealth of Virginia.</li>
  	<li>An official transcript from each college or university you’ve attended, including an official transcript awarding an associate or diploma degree or a diploma from an accredited school.
-You must have attained a minimum cumulative GPA of 2.5 on a 4.0 scale in undergraduate study.
-(If your undergraduate GPA is less than 2.5, you will need to include with your application two academic or professional recommendations.
-The BSN Completion Program admissions committee will review your application and, if they decide to consider it, may also request an in-person interview.)</li>
+You must have attained a minimum cumulative GPA of 2.5 on a 4.0 scale in undergraduate study.</li>
 </ul>
 <strong>Mail all admissions materials to:</strong>